Third Swedish Crusade: Siege of Viborg

-In March 1294, the Novgorodian troops led by Roman Glebovich (son of Gleb Rostislavich of Smolensk) reached Viborg and quickly moved against one of the towers in the fortress, they put six large trebuchets which in turn threw boulders against the walls, and quickly organized for an assault across the ice against the fortress.
+In March 1294, the Novgorodian troops led by Roman Glebovich (son of Gleb Rostislavich of Smolensk) reached Viborg and quickly moved against one of the towers in the fortress, they put six large trebuchets which in turn threw boulders against the walls, and quickly organized an assault across the ice against the fortress.
 The Novgorodians led the assault against Viborg on 30 March, but the weather saved the Swedes, as a mild and warm wind came from the south-west which partly melted the ice and broke it, which made an assault impossible without boats.

 It is likely that within the defenders there were praises to Saint Olaf and Saint Mary, the Swedes saw the weather changes as the saints confirming Viborg as being Swedish.
 According to the chronicle, one of the commanders named Ivan Klekatjevitch died.
 After the failed assault, the Novgorodians were forced to retreat.